nubenetes/confluence6-atlassian/README.md

 Error from server (BadRequest): container "confluence6-atlassian" in pod "confluence6-atlassian-40-tj03j" is waiting to start: image can't be pulled
 ```

+# Known Errors
+## Spring Application context has not been set
+This error is commonly seen when the user running Confluence is lacking permissions in the <confluence_home> directory or during a restart of a previous failed installation.
+The following link goes through all of those possibilities and provides resolution steps for for each of them: https://confluence.atlassian.com/confkb/confluence-does-not-start-due-to-spring-application-context-has-not-been-set-218278311.html

 # External References
 * [Docker Pipeline Plugin](https://wiki.jenkins.io/display/JENKINS/Docker+Pipeline+Plugin): Allows to build and use Docker containers from pipelines.
     * [plugins.jenkins.io: Docker Pipeline plugin](https://plugins.jenkins.io/docker-workflow)